sascenciop/starter-hugo-academic/content/_index.md

               Responsibilities include:

               * Policy Analysis
-              * Team leadeership and stakeholder coordination
+              * Team Leadership and Stakeholder Coordination
-              * Publishing official statistics
+              * Publishing Official Statistics
         - title: Economic Advisor to the Undersecretary of Finance
           company: Ministry of Finance and Public Credit of Mexico
           company_url: ''